 The illustration by Dmitry Stolz shows the interactions with a mobile app, in particular, the moment of making a decision.

-One more graphic design trend worth mentioning is presented with illustrations based on the visual effect of the multilayered cut-out papercraft.
-Such artworks look deep and original setting a strong visual association with physical crafts.
+Another graphic design trend is illustrated based on the visual effect of multilayered cut-out papercraft.
+Such artworks look deep and original, setting a strong visual association with physical crafts.

 The artwork by Michael Fugoso which he defines as a flat digital illustration with an illusion of depth.

-One of the ways to use such kind of illustrations is making the scroll engaging.
+One of the ways to use such kind of illustrations is to make the scroll engaging.

 The example of multilayer illustration by Studio VØR uniting the parts of the webpage during the scroll process.